MedlinePlus ad-free website on acne. Treatment, medication and skin care for acne

 Pressure ulcers, or decubitus ulcers (commonly called bed sores) rose nearly 80% between 1993 and 2006, according to the AHRQ government agency.
 Average estimated cost was $16,800 for hospitalization primarily for pressure ulcers in 2006 (often associated with paralysis, spinal cord injury, dementia, diabetes); 4.2% of these patients died in the hospital.
 Most pressure ulcer cases however had some Other main reason for being admitted – such as septicemia, pneumonia, or urinary tract infections; 11.6% of these patients died in hospital; average est. cost was over $20,000; over half were discharged to a long-term care facility.
 Average length of stay was 12.7 to 14.1 days, compared to 5 days for other types of adult admissions.
 Statistical Brief #64 published December 2008.
 Caution: publication is quite old, and has not been updated by AHRQ.

-Prevent Bedsores and you contribute to survival.
+If you prevent Bedsores, you contribute to survival.
 Also called pressure ulcers.
 One of the overview articles by the American Academy of Family Physicians describes the four stages of pressure sore development.
 Caregiving for bedsores is challenging.
-See the link to Taking Care of Pressure Sores by the University of Washington, Department of Rehabilitation Medicine
+See the link to Taking Care of Pressure Sores by the University of Washington, Department of Rehabilitation Medicine.
+Another ad-free MedlinePlus website page.

 Find out about cellulitis infection and when to take skin rashes more seriously.
 Relationship to life-threatening sepsis.
 Read the overview written by the Mayo Clinic